BWindey/WiTUI/README.md

 A library to draw Terminal User Interfaces, specialising in showing multiple "windows".

+This shines in the so-called "depending windows", where a window can have multiple content-strings, and it will show the content according to where the cursor is in the window that it depends on.
+This is particularly useful in a scenario where you have a window showing a table, and a side-window showing extra information about the line that is selected in the table.

 Note that the displayed output will be "read-only".
 There are currently no plans to make input-text-fields.